haraka/haraka-plugin-geoip/README.md

 For distance calculations, the earth is considered a perfect sphere.
 In reality, it is not.
 Accuracy should be within 1%.

-This plugin does not update the GeoIP databases.
-You may want to.

 # SEE ALSO